 We present \sys, a concrete implementation of semantic-aware knowledge caching. \sys seamlessly integrates the power of LLM semantic understanding into a robust caching architecture, significantly reducing external dependencies and costs associated with remote data access.
 Crucially, \sys bridges the gap between the uncertainty of semantic matching and the deterministic requirements of a traditional cache.
-This is achieved by transforming the ANN and semantic judger output into a reliable, semantic-aware cache hit signal.
+This is achieved by transforming the ANN and semantic judge output into a reliable, semantic-aware cache hit signal.
 This procedure ensures that only genuinely relevant and contextually appropriate remote information is served.
 Furthermore, \sys equips the semantic index with advanced caching policies, such as a cost-efficient adaptive eviction policy and predictive prefetching, driven by SE metadata.
-Meanwhile, we propose an efficient \sys implementation using GPU co-location, where the primary agent LLM and the semantic judger LLM can reside on a single GPU managed by a priority-aware scheduler that protects the agent's critical latency paths.
+Meanwhile, we propose an efficient \sys implementation using GPU co-location, where the primary agent LLM and the semantic judge LLM can reside on a single GPU managed by a priority-aware scheduler that protects the agent's critical latency paths.

 Our evaluation demonstrates that \sys delivers substantial performance gains without compromising accuracy.
 On representative Zipfian and bursty workloads, \sys achieves up to a 3.6$\times$ throughput improvement over exact-match caching by sustaining cache hit rates of over 85\%.
-Crucially, our accuracy analysis reveals that while a naive semantic cache suffers a significant drop in correctness, \sys maintains accuracy virtually identical to the non-cached baseline, proving the indispensable role of the semantic judger.
-This efficiency extends even to complex coding tasks, where \sys provides a 20\% throughput boost.
+Crucially, our accuracy analysis reveals that. while a naive semantic cache suffers a significant drop in correctness, \sys maintains accuracy virtually identical to the non-cached baselines, proving the indispensable role of the semantic judge.
+This efficiency extends even to complex coding tasks, where \sys provides a 20\% increase in throughput.